kianwilcox/raskell/README.md

 \*I) partial application for lambdas, treat [] as .call() for lambdas, and add .call(\*args) to objects (a no-op) and arrays (map across calling element.call(\*args) for each element)
-\*II) function tupling, composition, and pipelining in the form of +,\*, and |
+\*II) function tupling, composition, and pipelining in the form of +,\*, and \|
-III) a standard collections library based around fusable stream transducers - (flat)map, filter, fold\*, zip, append, scanl - Scala/Haskell eqv.
+\*III) a very lightweight testing framework, DoubleCheck, built using the above as a demo, along with tests for everything previously built
-\*IV) a very lightweight testing framework, DoubleCheck, built using the above as a demo, along with tests for everything previously built
+\*IV) a standard collections library based around fusable stream transducers - (flat)map, filter, fold\*, zip, append, scanl - Scala/Haskell eqv.
-V) add tupling for stream transducers as well, so that multiple transducers can run in parallel across the same stream in a single pass, w/ tests
+\*V) add instances of from_stream(ClassName=Array) and to_stream for Dictionary, (Multi?)Set, Array, Range, Integer, and Object
-VI) add instances of from_stream(ClassName=Array) and to_stream for Dictionary, (Multi?)Set, Array, Range, Integer, and Object
+VI) add tupling for foldl and stream transducers as well, so that multiple transducers can run in parallel across the same stream in a single pass, w/ tests
 VII) Make everything that isn't a function a 'constant' function that implicitly pushes to an ArgumentStack once lifted, and then returns the ArgumentStack.
-Modify lambda calling to properly use argument stack if it is passed in.
+Modify lambda calling to properly use argument stack if it is passed in, and to place unused arguments onto after calling - forking lambdas - i.e. a [fn, fn2,fn3,fn4].(), duplicate argument stacks and create unique new ones in their locations, rather than 'sharing' a common argument stack - turning Raskell into a "Joy" to *work* with